There are so many reasons! These taps are cost-effective, eco-friendly, safe, convenient, fun, and stylish.

 The way a business presents itself plays an important part in its reputation and credibility.
 A clean, user-friendly website that’s responsive and easy to navigate; well-written, informative content; polite, knowledgeable sales personnel; smart, well-kept premises … all contribute to a brand image that inspires confidence.

 The message: “We’ve got it all in hand.”

 … Until a supplier or a client visits the office.
 You offer them a drink (“Cup of tea or coffee?
 Or a glass of water?”) and then scuttle into the kitchenette, where you switch on the kettle for a hot drink, or fill a glass from the tap and hold it up to the light to inspect it for impurities.
 There’s something slightly embarrassing about boiling the kettle; it’s so domestic.

 In some offices, though, it’s a different story.
 The drinks station isn’t hidden away in a corner.
 The good-looking, efficient water-dispenser tap is an integral part of the office – unapologetically on show and accessible.

-The minimalist style of the Aqua illi is matched by the simple beauty of the Aqua Alto Tap.
+The minimalist style of Aqua illi is matched by the simple beauty of the Aqua Alto tap.
 Three slender, swan-like taps – dispensing boiling water, chilled water, and sparkling water – are fed from one neatly concealed base unit.
-In a busy office, the Aqua Alto Tap is capable of dispensing up to three servings at one time.
+In a busy office, an Aqua Alto system is capable of dispensing up to three servings at one time.

-Whatever colour (or colours) you choose, the Aqua Alto Tap or the Aqua illi – or the Covid Touchless Dispense – will reflect your brand’s environmental policy, concern for staff wellbeing, and professional sense of style.
+Whatever colour (or colours) you choose, Aqua Alto or Aqua illi – maybe in tandem with Aqua Touchless – will reflect your brand’s environmental policy, concern for staff wellbeing, and professional sense of style.

 Yet another reason why every office needs a boiling-, chilled-, and sparkling-water tap.